 The City continually strives to improve the performance of its operations and those of its funded agencies.
-The City prepares the Consolidated Annual Performance Evaluation and Report (CAPER) annually, which documents progress toward implementing the strategies and meeting the goals established in the Consolidated Plan and the Annual Action Plans.
+The City prepares the Consolidated Annual Performance Evaluation and Report (CAPER) annually, which documents progress toward meeting needs and achieving strategies established in the Consolidated Plan and the Annual Action Plans.

-Over the past years, the City's CDBG funds were used for meeting the City's goals of providing decent housing, creating a suitable living environment, and expanding economic opportunities to low-and moderate-income persons in South Gate.
+Over the past years, the City's CDBG funds were used for meeting the three goals of providing decent housing; creating a suitable living environment; and expanding economic opportunities to low-and moderate-income persons in South Gate.